aratcliffe/Leaflet.contextmenu/README.md

 ####contextmenu.show

 Fired when the context menu is shown.
+If the context menu was shown in response to a map `contextmenu` event the event object will extend [MouseEvent](http://leafletjs.com/reference.html#mouse-event).

 | Property | Type | Description
 | --- | --- | ---